boundedcontext/bounded-context-language-sample/definitions.md

 # Environments

 Environments are their own universe.
-They contain the schemas of domains and keep a log of all commands issued to the environment, including the commands resulting events.
+They contain all of the current domain schemas and keep a log of all commands issued to the environment, including all events that have been created from commands run against the environment.

-It is where domains are imported, modelled, reshaped, and tested.
-An environment can be dumped directly back to the user over the network, or directly into a DQL file.
+They are where domain schemas are created, imported, reshaped, and tested.

-A dump can contain the domain schemas, with or without the logs, for easy transport to other systems.

 It may represent a particular release, a new branch of an existing environment, or just a sandbox.

 ### Creating an environment